 Lionel Barrymore (Prince Andre Dakkar), Montagu Love (Baron Falon), Jane Daly (Sonia Dakkar), Lloyd Hughes (Nikolai)

 Prince Dakkar is the benevolent ruler of Mysterious Island.
 He has designed and overseen the construction of two submarines.
 The island is now invaded by Baron Falon and his Hussars who take Dakkar’s daughter Sonia prisoner in an effort to get his secrets.
 Sonia is rescued but she, Falon and his soldiers are trapped aboard one of the submarines.
-Meanwhile, Dakker and his men submerge in the other submarine where an explosion damages the ballast tanks, meaning they are unable to surface.
+Meanwhile, Dakker and his men are in the other submarine where an explosion damages the ballast tanks, meaning they are unable to surface.
 They descend to the seafloor where the submarine is drawn into the underwater city of a race of merpeople.

 Jules Verne wrote Mysterious Island (1874) as a sequel to Twenty Thousand Leagues Under the Sea (1870).
 It is important when it comes to considerations of the film versions of the book to look at exactly what Mysterious Island is about.
 Verne’s story concerns five Union prisoners during the American Civil War who make an escape by stealing a hot-air balloon, only to be caught in a storm and washed up on a desert island.
-Thanks to incredible ingenuity (and an engineer in their midst), they are able to build most of the amenities of civilisation while there, including creating brick and ceramics, smelting iron, building a home and a ship, even a telegraph.
+Thanks to incredible ingenuity (and the coincidence of having an engineer in their midst), they are able to build most of the amenities of civilisation while there, including creating brick and ceramics, smelting iron, building a home and a ship, even a telegraph.
 At various intervals, they receive mysterious aid, which in the concluding chapters is revealed to be from Captain Nemo who is in hiding on the island.
 In the story, Verne depicts Captain Nemo as an old man and gives his backstory as the Indian Prince Dakkar.
-It is also crucial to note that the only science-fiction element in the original book consists of Nemo’s submarine.
+It is also crucial to note that the only science-fiction element in the book consists of Nemo’s submarine.

 When it comes to the various film adaptations of Mysterious Island (which actually outnumber the versions made of Twenty Thousand Leagues Under the Sea), it frequently seems that the quintessential desert island adventure that Verne told is not enough for filmmakers.
 Most films at least keep at least one or other of the basic elements – the Civil War setting, the Northern prisoners escaped in a hot-air balloon, survival on the island, Captain Nemo – some more of these than others.
 What is most noticeable is the number of considerably more fantastic elements that have entered into the other versions, including most commonly giant animals and insects, as well as alien invaders, time warps, troglodytes, doomsday weapons, the island being the location of Atlantis and so on.